 There are plenty of excellent country inns throughout the Peak District, but for a warming winter getaway it has to be a cosy cottage. , set in a picturesque, secluded location just outside of Bakewell, is home to three pretty stone holiday cottages, sleeping parties of two, three or four.
 Expect log burners and bright and comforting country interiors ( one of Bakewell’s finest baked treats as a welcome treat).
 You can start your exploration of the Peak District straight from the cottage, with numerous trails nearby, and the famous a short walk or two-minute drive away.
 Meanwhile, Chatsworth and Haddon Hall are also just a stone’s throw (/10-minute-drive) from the property.
 If you’re stuck for ideas (you won’t be) pop over to owner Sarah’s farm next door and she’ll share her wealth of local knowledge and recommendations.
 Oh, and for the eco-friendly drivers amongst you, there’s an EV charging station on-site.

 While in the area it would be rude not to check out Chatsworth.
 Home to one of the country’s greatest art collections (and an excellent farm and adventure playground if you’re travelling with kids), it really is as impressive as you’ve heard.
 Allow a full day if you want to explore the house and the grounds.
 Chatsworth is open for Christmas until the 6 January after which it will reopen on 23 March.
+In the interim you can enjoy the house from afar and stroll in the surrounding countryside.

 It would be rude not to sample the local pastries while visiting the home of the Bakewell tart.
 But don’t miss out on the underrated Bakewell pudding.
 Both are lightyears away from the commercial cherry bakewell you’ll pick up in your local supermarket, with a delicious creamy, custardy almond filling and burnt sugar topping.
 The main difference is the pastry; puff for the pudding, shortcrust for the tart.
 The pudding should be eaten warm, with cream or custard (and at regular intervals).